NOC-MSM/SEAsia/docs/source/SEAsia.rst

   cd $WDIR/INPUTS

-THIS IS WHERE START WITH LIVLJOBS4 to create boundary files with PyNEMO *(20 Sept 2017)*
+THIS IS WHERE START WITH LIVLJOBS4 to create boundary files with PyNEMO

 ----